 Best PayPal Alternatives For Freelancers.
-Payoneer, Transferwise, Instamojo, Stripe, Authorize.net, Xoom, Skrill, 2Checkout, Google Pay, UPI
+Payoneer, Wise, Instamojo, Stripe, Authorize.net, Xoom, Skrill, 2Checkout, Google Pay, UPI

 Why PayPal Alternatives?

-My PayPal account is since 2002-2003.
+My PayPal account is from 2002-2003.
 At that time, we had no option to withdraw money from PayPal.
 They wouldn’t even send a USD check to India.

-I was accumulating funds in my PayPal account, working for clients, and spend the same on merchants who accept PayPal.
+I accumulated funds in my PayPal account, worked for clients, and spent the same on merchants who accept PayPal.
 I used to purchase hosting, vBulletin, Skype Credits, etc.

-Fast forward in 2019, and PayPal has three significant issues that I see are the reasons people look for alternatives.
+Fast forward to 2020, and PayPal has three significant issues that I see are the reasons people look for alternatives.

 - Very Low Forex Rates: In my Payoneer review, I have shared how the forex rate in PayPal is lower than its peers by almost 5%.

 - Very High Payment Processing Fees: Typically, the payment processing charges are southward of 2%, but PayPal still charges over 4% as payment processing fees.
-Backed by lower forex rates means you tend to make a lot less in PayPal compared to its available alternatives.
+Backed by lower forex rates means you tend to make a lot less in PayPal than its available alternatives.

 - Support Isn’t As Good as One Needs: The worst part is, PayPal support is horrible.
-If you have a pending resolution, it can even take up to 21 working days to get the issue resolved.
+If you have a pending resolution, it can even take up to 21 working days to resolve the issue.
 And 21 working days is quite a normal process in PayPal.

-If you are an Indian freelancer, I will recommend you also to check out Ways To Receive Payments in India.
+If you are an Indian freelancer, I will also recommend you check out Ways To Receive Payments in India.

 Best PayPal Alternatives

-Let me share the 10 best and widely accepted alternatives to PayPal for freelancers.
+Let me share the ten best and widely accepted alternatives to PayPal for freelancers.

-Payoneer is my most preferred and recommended payment solution for all my client payments in 2019.
+Payoneer is my most preferred and recommended payment solution for all my client payments since 2019.
 It is the best and most efficient way to receive payments as a freelancer in India.

 I am using Payoneer for a long time.
 Back then, it provided a debit card for its account, and you could withdraw money directly from ATM.
 Now it works in India with a bank account.
 Link your bank account to your Payoneer account.
 Funds received in the Payoneer account will be deposited into the bank account directly.

-The best part is, it has much better forex rates than PayPal and only charges 2% as transaction fees as compared to ~5% in PayPal.
+The best part is that it has much better forex rates than PayPal and only charges 2% as transaction fees compared to ~5% in PayPal.
 You can check out my very in-depth review of Payoneer here.

 You can request payments from clients via Payoneer, and clients can pay you via their bank account.
 As soon as the amount credits into your Payoneer account, it automatically transfers to your bank account.

-The charges are so low, and the forex conversion rate is so good that you can offer an excellent discount to your clients.
+The charges are so low, and the forex conversion rate is so good that you can offer your clients an excellent discount.
 It’s a completely win-win situation for everyone.

 I use Instamojo for selling digital products as they have comparatively low fees than ClickBank.
 The problem is, you can only accept payment in Indian Rupees.

-The best part of Instamojo is you can create a payment link that you can share with your clients, and they can pay any amount they want.
+The best part of Instamojo is creating a payment link that you can share with your clients, and they can pay any amount they want.
 As an example, I share imojo.in/@shabbirbhimani.
 Clients can make the payment to me.

-I have few Indian clients who cannot pay me in PayPal due to restrictions of India to India PayPal payment.
-So, they can use Instamojo if they prefer paying using a credit card.
+I have a few Indian clients who cannot pay me in PayPal due to India’s restrictions to India PayPal payment.
+So, they can use Instamojo if they prefer to pay using a credit card.